 Belviq Cancer Risk

-A randomized, double-blind, placebo-controlled clinical trial found that patients who took lorcaserin (n=462; 7.7%) were more likely to be diagnosed with cancer compared to patients who took a placebo (n=423, 7/1%).
-A range of different cancer types was reported by the participants, with pancreatic, colorectal, and lung cancers reported most often.
+A randomized, double-blind, placebo-controlled clinical trial found that patients taking Belviq (n=462; 7.7%) were more likely to be diagnosed with cancer compared to patients who took a placebo (n=423, 7/1%).
+A range of different cancer types was reported by the participants, with pancreatic, colorectal cancer, and lung cancer concerns reported most often.

-FDA is petitioning to have Belviq withdrawn because it believes that the drug’s risks outweigh any potential benefits, based on the agency’s review of the trial.
+The Food and Drug Administration is petitioning to have Belviq withdrawn because it believes that the Belviq potential cancer link outweighs any potential benefits, based on the agency's review of the trial.
 Eisai Inc. has submitted a request to voluntarily withdraw Belviq, according to the FDA.

 In Jan.
 2020, FDA announced that it was reviewing clinical trial data and alerted the public of a potential cancer risk with Belviq based on a preliminary analysis of the data.

-Belviq is a weight-loss medication that works by manipulating chemicals in the brain that control appetite.
-The drug is intended to be used together with a healthy diet and regular exercise to treat obesity caused by diabetes, high cholesterol, or elevated blood pressure levels.
-Belviq was approved by the U.S. Food & Drug Administration (FDA) on June 27, 2012.
+Belviq is a weight-loss medication that is intended to be used together with a healthy diet and regular exercise to treat obesity caused by diabetes, high cholesterol, or elevated blood pressure levels.
+The FDA approved Belviq on June 27, 2012.

 Belviq Side Effects